 Consecration: In some ways, this final Woodworth value encompasses everything else – stewardship, environmental sustainability, service, work, and spirituality.
 In essence, family consecration means we give our resources to God for His purposes.
 Rather than trying to “keep up with the Joneses,” in my case I have always tried to live below the Joneses.
 So I shop at Deseret Industries and other thrift stores, thereby cutting costs, while at the same time recycling perfectly good clothing, books, and gadgets.
 Let me offer a couple of illustrations of what I mean.

 Kaye and I save our money so as to pay cash for every new car, thereby avoiding interest payments and on-going debt.
 We buy the cheapest model available with the fewest frills.
 Then we drive the vehicle until it starts to fall apart.
-The record over the years speaks for itself: Ford Escort (8 years and 3 wrecks); large Dodge Van (10 years and 2 wrecks); Ford Aerostar Minivan (6 years until it was totaled after 3 accidents); Jeep Sahara (14 years, 4 wrecks including one into the river by Sundance during a snowstorm – but it’s still running); Saturn Basic Sedan (5 years, two wrecks, and still in operation).
-So much for the automobile illustration!
-It’s merely an easy-to-understand example of what I mean about reducing costs so we have more resources to consecrate.
+The record over the years speaks for itself: Ford Escort (8 years and 3 wrecks); large Dodge Van (10 years and 2 wrecks); Ford Aerostar Minivan (6 years until it was totaled after 3 accidents); Jeep Sahara (14 years, 4 wrecks including one into the river by Sundance during a snowstorm).
+It had a canvas top and sides.
+It was a blast to take the upper parts and doors off each summer, but winter was a bear because the canvas connections to the metal weren’t tight so I had freezing cold air blowing in all the cracks, along with the fact the heater never worked.
+Saturn Basic Sedan (5 years, two wrecks).
+She now drives a Toyota Yaris, a little vehicle that’s as basic as they come, and has done so for 11 years.
+So much for these automobile illustrations!
+They’re merely easy-to-understand examples of what I mean about reducing costs so we have more resources to consecrate.

 For the Prophet Brigham Young, consecration was defined as giving our “surplus property” to the have-nots (Teachings of the Presidents of the Church: Brigham Young, p.
 113).
 Likewise, President Lorenzo Snow taught that it meant “to employ our surplus means in a manner that the poor can have employment and see before them a competence and the conveniences of life” (Journal of Discourses, vol. 2, p.
 307).
 For the Woodworths, this means we must be low-end consumers so that we have “sufficient for our needs,” thus being able to give the extra to those who have so much less.